 Lighting designers are responsible for the design and implementation of lighting in architectural and construction projects.
 They work closely with architects, engineers, and maintenance workers to assess the projects’ lighting requirements and design an appropriate plan; this involves research, consultation with other members of the construction team, and reviewing the space's specifications to produce lighting that meets clients' expectations and industry standards.
 Once a design is …Read more

-Perform computer generated calculations and illuminating renderings.
+- Perform computer generated calculations and illuminating renderings.

-Provide lighting specifications for interior/exterior/landscape lighting applications and create lighting schedules and all related design documentation as required.
+- Provide lighting specifications for interior/exterior/landscape lighting applications and create lighting schedules and all related design documentation as required.

 FAQs About Lighting Designers

 What is the highest pay for Lighting Designers?

 Our data indicates that the highest pay for a Lighting Designer is $92k / year

 What is the lowest pay for Lighting Designers?

 Our data indicates that the lowest pay for a Lighting Designer is $43k / year

 Increasing your pay as a Lighting Designer is possible in different ways.
 Change of employer: Consider a career move to a new employer that is willing to pay higher for your skills.
 Level of Education: Gaining advanced degrees may allow this role to increase their income potential and qualify for promotions.
 Managing Experience: If you are a Lighting Designer that oversees more junior Lighting Designers, this experience can increase the likelihood to earn more.